Tutorial

 Now we can join the two data frames on all the variables with the same name.

-from the dpylr package because we want to match all the
+We use a left_join() from the dpylr package because we want to match all the

-(second) dataframe.
+(individual) dataframe.

 Check out RStudio's data wrangling (dplyr/tidyr) cheatsheet for other types of joins.

-phe_ind <- left_join(status_noD, ind_lastnoD)
+phe_ind <- left_join(status_noD,

-Patterns in Phenophase
+Patterns in phenophase

 From our larger dataset (several sites, species, phenophases), let's create a